lior-k/fast-elasticsearch-vector-scoring/README.md

 ## Elasticsearch version
-* Currently designed for Elasticsearch 7.1.0
+* Currently designed for Elasticsearch 7.2.1
+* for Elasticsearch 7.5.0 use branch `es-7.5.0`
+* for Elasticsearch 7.1.0 use branch `es-7.1`
 * for Elasticsearch 6.8.1 use branch `es-6.8.1`
 * for Elasticsearch 5.6.9 use branch `master`
 * for Elasticsearch 5.2.2 use branch `es-5.2.2`